rancher/tfp-automation/tests/proxy/README.md

-# Airgap Provisioning Tests
+# Proxy Provisioning Tests

-In the tfp-automation airgap provisioning test, the following workflow is followed:
+In the tfp-automation proxy provisioning test, the following workflow is followed:

-1. Setup airgapped-Rancher HA utilizing Terraform resources + specified provider infrastructure
+1. Setup proxy Rancher HA utilizing Terraform resources + specified provider infrastructure
-2. Provision downstream RKE1 / RKE2 / K3S clusters.
+2. Provision downstream RKE1 / RKE2 / K3S clusters - with the proxy and without the proxy
 3. Perform post-cluster provisioning checks
 4. Cleanup resources (Terraform explicitly needs to call its cleanup method so that each test doesn't experience caching issues)